This is a case study on family violence with a protracted period of offending.

 - Intentionally Cause Injury

 - Threats to Inflict Serious Injury

 The client did not want to contest the allegations and wanted to plead guilty and put the incident behind him.
-We advised him to immediately enroll in a Men’s Behavioural Change Course and helped him arrange a number of references and a report from a psychologist.
+We advised him to immediately enrol in a Men’s Behavioural Change Course and helped him arrange a number of references and a report from a psychologist.

 After discussions with the prosecution, many of the serious charges were withdrawn and the client pleaded guilty to five of the initial 13 charges.
-Following submissions, the magistrate ultimately imposed a fine without conviction payable in installments.
-This was a good outcome especially considering the view that it was a case was of family violence with a protracted period of offending.
+Following submissions, the magistrate ultimately imposed a fine without conviction payable in instalments.
+This was a good outcome especially considering the view that it was a case of family violence with a protracted period of offending.